iotaledger/iota-wiki/content/tutorials/single-page-tutorials/wallet-setup.md

 # Setup testnet address and receive funds from faucet

-## What you will learn

-- Create a mnemonic seed phrase
-- Create a Stronghold account
-- Generate a Shimmer testnet address
-- Get some Shimmer testnet tokens
-- Check your balance
+In this tutorial you will create a new mnemonic seed phrase in order to setup a Stronghold account with the [NodeJS binding of wallet.rs](https://github.com/iotaledger/wallet.rs/tree/develop/bindings/nodejs).
+Afterwards you will generate a new address, request funds from the Shimmer testnet faucet and check your account balance.

 ## Prerequisites